GLOBAL MARKETS-Wall St stocks fall, oil rises as China drops quarantine rule | Headlines

 - United States

-Wall Street's benchmark S&P 500 and the Nasdaq fell on Tuesday after the release of U.S. economic data, while oil prices rose after China said it would scrap its COVID-19 quarantine rule for inbound travellers, which was seen as a major step in reopening its borders.
-U.S. Treasury yields rose after economic data that showed the advance goods trade deficit for November narrowed to $83.35 billion from the prior month's $98.8 billion, while a separate report pointed to continued struggles for the housing market as home prices fell under rising mortgage rates.
+The S&P 500 and the Nasdaq fell on Tuesday after the release of U.S. economic data at the start of a holiday-shortened week, while oil prices rose on demand hopes after China said it would scrap its COVID-19 quarantine rule for inbound travellers.
+U.S. Treasury yields rose after data showed the advance goods trade deficit for November narrowed to $83.35 billion from the prior month's $98.8 billion, while a separate report pointed to continued struggles for the housing market as home prices fell under rising mortgage rates.

-Oil pared gains as some U.S. energy facilities shut by winter storms began to restart after the commodity earlier hit a three-week high as China's latest easing of COVID-19 restrictions spurred hopes of a recovery in demand.
-On the first day of the holiday-shortened trading week, the rise in U.S. rates put pressure on shares in the heavy-weight rate sensitive technology sector, according to Michael O'Rourke, chief market strategist at JonesTrading in Stamford, Connecticut.
+While oil pared gains as some U.S. energy facilities shut by winter storms began to restart, the commodity had earlier hit a three-week high as China's latest easing of COVID restrictions spurred hopes of a recovery in demand.
+The rise in Treasury yields put pressure on growth stocks including the rate-sensitive technology sector, according to Michael O'Rourke, chief market strategist at JonesTrading in Stamford, Connecticut.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)